 - Candy canes

-- Reindeer candy cane pouch printable (Get your free copy in the resources library!)
+- Reindeer candy cane pouch printable (hint: scroll to the bottom of the post)

 - Card stock or matte photo paper (see tips below)